 What’s that amount to?
 In most cases the ads feel as cheap as they are.
 I’ve rarely been moved by a banner ad although I have felt the seductive pull of a print or broadcast campaign.
 The momentum now swings in favor of preroll video ads which are exactly like tv commercials (try watching YouTube videos without them…an annoyance I’ll save for another post).
 This doesn’t help me professionally all that much as I’m not a film director (although I have still managed to create some preroll ad videos).
 I suppose the holy grail of creative digital ad work is the microsite.
 The final destination of all clicks.
 They come in varying degrees of quality.
 Most feel as cheap as the ads that have led to them.
 Occasionally some break ground for exceptional design and technology.
 But all are more transient than ‘real’ websites with very short shelf lives.

 I certainly don’t mean to devalue the necessities of sales and marketing.
-Companies need to create awareness for their products and messages and advertising is often the best way to meet that goal.
+Companies need to create awareness for their products and messages and advertising and the help of a SEO company is often the best way to meet that goal.

 But consider this.
 While advertising can be credited to making the old media world go round it does not make the new media world go round.
 There are many content sites who use advertising as income to support an Internet business.
 There are many sites on the web that don’t rely on ads, and many of them are quite profitable.
 I toyed with using Google ads on a website but killed the idea after I deduced that the returns were going to be very poor and it wasn’t worth sacrificing the cleanliness of the website for a few extra bucks.